zeeshanmahar007/open-ended-question/Readme.md

 4. Accept money from the customer.
 5. Release the item.

-<b> Input: </b> The item selection and the cost of the item.
+<b> Input: </b> The item selection and the cost of the item

-<b> Output: </b> The selected item.
+<b> Output: </b> The selected item

 A candy machine has two main components: a built-in cash register and severaldispensers to hold and release the products.

 ## Cash Register:
-The register has some cash on hand, it accepts the amount from the customer, and if the amount deposited is more than the cost of the item, thenif possibleit returns the change.
-For simplicity, we assume that theuser deposits the money greater than or equal to the cost of the product.
+The register has some cash on hand, it accepts the amount from the customer, and if the amount deposited is more than the cost of the item, then if possible it returns the change.
+For simplicity, we assume that the user deposits the money greater than or equal to the cost of the product.
 The cash register should also be able to show to the candy machine's owner the amount of money in the register at any given time.

 ## Dispenser:
 The dispenser releases the selected item if it is not empty.
 It should show the number of items in the dispenser and the cost of the item.